JasonLocklin/Dissertation/VWM/Methods.md

-attempt at selecting the correct target colour ($P_T$), one of the distractor target colours ($P_{NT}$, in the two and three target conditions), or simply represented a random guess ($P_G$), was calculated with the probabalistic model described in @Emrich2012 and @Bayes2009 (see figure [fig:Emrich2012]).
+attempt at selecting the correct target colour ($P_T$), one of the distractor target colours ($P_{NT}$, in the two and three target conditions), or simply represented a random guess ($P_G$), was calculated with the probabilistic model described in @Emrich2012 and @Bayes2009 (see figure [fig:Emrich2012]).

-For each trial, these measures were calculated based on the physical location of the participant's response relative to the true target colors.
-First, a probability that the participant indicated the correct target colour, $P_T$, by the magnitude of the location on a gausian distribution centered around the exact target colour.
+For each trial, these measures were calculated based on the physical location of the participant's response relative to the true target colours.
+First, a probability that the participant indicated the correct target colour, $P_T$, by the magnitude of the location on a Gaussian distribution centred around the exact target colour.
 If the trial type included more than one initial box, then the probability the response is to a non-target,
 $P_{NT}$, is calculated in the same way.
 Lastly, the probability